Primordial power spectrum features in phenomenological descriptions of inflation: Numerical analyses

 \ee where the $n_t$ and $\alpha_t$ are both obtained from the consistency relations $n_t=-r/8 (2-n_s-r/8)$ and $\alpha_t=dn_t/d\ln k=r/8 (r/8+n_s-1)$, and $k_0=0.05\,\mathrm{Mpc}^{-1}$ is the pivot scale.
 The tensor-to-scalar ratio $r$ is referred to the pivot scale $k_0$.

 The other parameters that we allow to vary are the baryon energy density $\Omega_{\rm b} h^2$, the cold dark matter energy density $\Omega_{\rm c} h^2$, the size of the sound horizon at recombination $\theta_s$ and the optical depth to reionization $\tau$.
 For all these parameters we use the flat priors given in Tab.~\ref{tab:priors}.
+Notice that the priors chosen allow us to test a limited region in the sound speed parameter space, testing values of the sound speed very close to $1$.
+The reason for this limited region is due to the fact that the methodology followed here (see Eq.~(\ref{int})) requires the changes in the sound speed to be small.
+Larger departures of $c_s(\tau)$ from the canonical sound speed will require a calculation beyond the scope of this work.

 We perform our analyses testing the theoretical predictions against the most recent CMB data from the 2015 release of the Planck collaboration~\cite{Aghanim:2015xee}.
 We separately consider the full temperature auto-correlation spectrum at all multipoles with the polarization spectra at low multipoles only (\textbf{Planck TT+lowP}) or with the inclusion of the polarization spectra at all multipoles (\textbf{Planck TT,TE,EE+lowP}).